simonw/til/python/lxml-m1-mac.md

 # Installing lxml for Python on an M1/M2 Mac

-I ran into this error while trying to run `pip install lxml` on an M2 Mac:
+I ran into this error while trying to run `pip install lxml` on an M2 Mac, inside a virtual environment I had intitially created using `pipenv shell`:
 ```
 % pip install lxml
 Collecting lxml